Coto-Studio/hugo-lawless-rw/content/homepage/versatile.md

 ---
-title: "We are versatile"
+title: "We are versatile <span class='sub-headline'>We can do more for you</span>"
-subtitle: "We can do more for you"
+subtitle: ""
 name: "banner2"
 bannerImg: "bg-img-unsplash-2"
 section_type: "banner"